yeojustin/Supplement-Svcs/README.md

 - Manage supplements and their associations with magazines
 - Handle different types of customers like paying and associate customers

+## Structure

+The project has a standard MVC structure with three main packages: controller, model, and view.
+Additionally, there's a module-info.java file, which contains the module information.

+### Classes and Packages

+**model Package**
+- AssociateCustomer: This class represents an associate customer within the system.
+- Customer: Base class representing a customer, with common attributes and methods for managing customers.
+- Supplement: This class deals with supplements, possibly including information like name, cost, etc.
+- Address: This class encapsulates the address details for customers or other entities.
+- PayingCustomer: This class represents a customer who pays for services or products, extending the functionality of the Customer class.
+- Magazine: This class handles magazine-related information, such as name, catalog, description, and supplements.

+**view Package**
+- CreateMode: This file likely contains code related to the creation mode of the application, possibly handling the user interface for creating new objects or entities.
+- EditMode: This file probably contains code related to the editing mode of the application, possibly handling the user interface for editing existing objects or entities.

+**controller Package**
+- MagazineClient: The MagazineClient class acts as the main controller for managing customers, magazines, supplements, and interactions within the application.
+It includes functionalities for adding, deleting, and displaying details of customers, magazines, and supplements.
+- EditControl: The EditControl class manages the relationships between magazines, customers, and supplements, handling the copying and synchronization of data related to these entities.
+It facilitates the display of various messages to customers based on subscriptions and interactions with magazines and supplements.

+**template Package**
+- There is a CustomerTemplate and SupplementTemplate abstract class that is used by the model classes.
+It provides flexibility in implementation and code reusability.

 ## Requirements and Specification

 ### Overview